-- Loss of appetite (occurs with amphetamine, methamphetamine, cocaine use)
+- Loss of appetite (occurs with amphetamine, methamphetamine, or cocaine use)

 - Increased appetite (with marijuana use)

-- Sluggishness, listlessness, or constant sleeping (opiate drugs such as heroine, codeine; or may occur when coming down off stimulant drugs)
+- Sluggishness, listlessness, or constant sleeping (from using opiate drugs, such as heroin or codeine, or when coming down off stimulant drugs)

-- Hyperactivity (as seen with "uppers" such as cocaine, methamphetamine)
+- Hyperactivity (as seen with uppers such as cocaine and methamphetamine)

-- Poor school performance and increased school absenteeism
+- Poor grades in school and missing more school days

 - Change in group of friends

 If you think your teen is using drugs, start by talking with your family health care provider.
 Your provider can help treat your teen, or can refer you to a drug specialist or treatment center.
 You can also look for resources in your community or local hospitals.
 Look for a specialist who has experience working with teenagers.

 DO NOT hesitate, get help right away.
 The sooner you get help, the less likely your teen's drug use will turn into drug abuse .